Changissnz/nu_merchant_principal/README.md

 3. Avert threat.

-The perception logic structure should immediately correlate (map) the clenched fist as a threatening sign in body language.
+The perception logic structure should immediately correlate (map) the clenched fist to a threatening sign of body language.
 Afterwards, this same structure should map the threatening sign to the actualization of a threat.
+In abstract terms, a wholesome perception logic structure has to map the raw input, collected by the senses, to what that raw input "means".
+Diction is at play in this logic structure's design.
+What that raw input is mapped to "mean" could instead be labeled the "judgment" phase.
+But another valid labeling for "judgment" would be the belief that the threat actualized needs to be averted.
+For this to happen, the perception logic structure should immediately map the clenched fist to a threat, and perception would have to heavily be in use for events of prolonged physical altercation.